cms-opendata-workshop/play-with-docker.github.io/_posts/2020-09-28-cms-od-wh-pre-exercises.markdown

 vi Demo/DemoAnalyzer/demoanalyzer_cfg.py
 ```

-enter the edit mode typing `i`, do your edits, and save with `esc` `:wq`.
+enter the edit mode typing `i`, do your edits, and save with `esc` `:wq` (and if it went wrong and you just want to get out of the editor without saving then `esc` `:q!`).

 Replace `file:myfile.root` with `root://eospublic.cern.ch//eos/opendata/cms/Run2011A/ElectronHad/AOD/12Oct2013-v1/20001/001F9231-F141-E311-8F76-003048F00942.root` to point to an example file.

-Change also the maximum number of events to 10.
-I.e., change `-1`to `10` in `process.maxEvents = cms.untracked.PSet( input = cms.untracked.int32(-1))`.
+Change also the maximum number of events to 10, i.e. change `-1`to `10` in `process.maxEvents = cms.untracked.PSet( input = cms.untracked.int32(-1))`.

 If you do not get the editing to work, or if you mess up everything, you can modify the `demoanalyzer_cfg.py` file by clicking in the following in the terminal to the right.
-This work-around is nothing to be proud of, but it works :woman_shrugging:
+Click on the first line, and it will overwrite the current file.
+This work-around is nothing to be proud of, but it works...

 ```.term1
 cat > Demo/DemoAnalyzer/demoanalyzer_cfg.py <<EOL